Joey Mead King: Career

-She posed naked for the cover of Sticker Happy, an album by the band Eraserheads.
+She notably posed nude for the cover of the Eraserheads‘ 1997 album, Sticker Happy.

-Joey Mead King was the first Philippine model to lead in a Head & Shoulders commercial and a Lexus car commercial that both aired in Canada.

-In 2008, a photo of Mead wearing the Philippine flag as a body suit on a magazine cover caused an uproar in local media.
-In defense, Mead said:
+In 2008, a magazine cover with Mead wearing the Philippine flag as a bodysuit caused an uproar in local media, as it was seen as profanation violating the Flag and Heraldic Code of 1998.
+In her defense, Mead said:

 Yes, I wore a representation of the Philippine flag on a magazine cover.
 This image for me is something that is inspiring, the same way sports brands have produced their Philippine flag-inspired track sports jackets and limited edition shoes.
-It is the same logic why people put Philippine flag or map tattoos on their bodies...
+It is the same logic why people put Philippine flag or map tattoos on their bodies.

 When you’ve done as many magazine covers as I have, you’d want to do something that meant more to you — this means a lot to me, it represents my work, and I’m not embarrassed about the female form.
 I wanted to make a statement.
 I wanted to be part of something that breaks the “rules” and provoke people to think and feel...